k3ndr1c/kendric.dev/README.md

-Personal website built using Next.js.
+Personal website built using Next.js

+Blog Posts are written in Markdown